kasali/kasali/README.md

 ### 🌱 I’m currently learning ...

 I believe in continuous learning, and I'm constantly seeking opportunities to enhance my skills.
 Currently, I'm diving deep into jetpack librairies, exploring frameworks like Laravel and django.
-I'm also focusing on improving my front-end development skills, particularly with React and Tailwin css.
+I'm also focusing on improving my front-end development skills, particularly with React and Tailwind css.

 ### 👯 I’m looking to collaborate on ...